On the Tail Transition of First Arrival Position Channels: From Cauchy to Exponential Decay: System Model and Exact Distribution

-where $K_1(\cdot)$ is the modified Bessel function of the second kind.
-While \eqref{eq:exact_pdf} is exact, its complex form obscures the physical intuition regarding the channel's tail behavior.
-We now perform an asymptotic analysis to reveal the underlying structure.
+Here, $K_1(\cdot)$ denotes the modified Bessel function of the second kind.
+Although \eqref{eq:exact_pdf} is exact, its complicated Bessel function form obscures the physical intuition behind tail regularization under drift.
+We therefore develop an asymptotic analysis in the next section to expose the underlying structure.